Department Office: Titan House

 Men’s basketball was the first sport in which Cal State Fullerton competed (1960-61), and the program has produced many memorable moments in its first half century.
 The program’s second team advanced to the finals of the NAIA national tournament in 1962 and became a national “Cinderella” story in 1978 when the Titans reached the Western Regional finals of the NCAA Tournament in only their fourth year at the Division I level.
-Subsequently, the Titans have gone on to postseason play seven times through 2016-17, including hosting their first-ever postseason game at Titan Gym this season.
+Subsequently, the Titans have gone on to postseason play eight times through 2017-18, including advancing to the NCAA Division I Basketball Tournament in 2008 and 2018.
 The program has produced more than a dozen NBA players.

 A Kodak All-American, an Olympic silver medalist coach and player, the nation’s leading scorer and the nation’s top 3-point shooter are all achievements that can be claimed by the Cal State Fullerton women’s basketball program.
 The program won the university’s first national title in 1970, one of the first national championships for any intercollegiate women’s sport.
 The program compiled a record of 121-13 in its first seven seasons.
 In 1991, the Titans made it to the second round of the NCAA Tournament and finished with several conference and NCAA records.

 Cross Country is a Cal State Fullerton program with a successful tradition.
 Mark Covert was the NCAA College Division individual champion in 1970 when the Titans placed second nationally.
 A year later, they won the team championship and in 1972 placed third.
 The Titans annually honor Covert and his teammates by hosting the Mark Covert Invitational Meet at Carbon Canyon Regional Park over the Labor Day weekend.